federico-jf/Data-Visualization-UTD-EPPS-6356/index.md

 ### How has the reaction around #AlevelResults on Twitter developed in time? (considering number of followers)
 ![Number of followers by time](https://user-images.githubusercontent.com/53381800/100024633-c94fb100-2dac-11eb-98aa-2f99f28a0b8c.png)
+Figure 3 is a scatter diagram showing the relationship between the date of the tweet and the number of followers each tweeter had.
+The idea of this graph is to explore how influential the tweeters involved in the discussion were.
+The figure indicates that the majority of the participants had less than 5000 followers, but there was a considerable group of influential tweeters who supported the dissemination of the trending topic.
+In this regard, this can be interesting to analyze how a topic becomes a trending topic on the social network: it requires high participation of tweeters with an average number of followers that in turn are supported by tweeters more influential who provide visibility to the discussion.
+In technical terms, this scatterplot defines alpha = 0.05 to achieve transparency of the blue points (which means that 20 overlapping points equal to one solid point).
+The y-axis was also manipulated to focus the graph between 1 and 25000 followers and thus avoid that the presence of outliers impedes the visibility of the graph in more detail.

 ```R
 # check if time is continuous variable
 class(complete_tweets$time)